 2) They're SELF-CHECKING.
 Students type in their answer and get instant feedback!
 If they get a question wrong, they can submit a new answer or "give up" the card and go to a different question if they get stuck.

 4) You can preview 4 cards from any deck for free.
 Try it before you buy it!
 Check out this preview to see an example.
+Make sure to click on Full-Size preview to get the full effect.

 5) It's super easy to differentiate instruction with Boom Cards.
 Once you have a deck of cards in your library, you can assign them to individual students or to the entire class.